 When can my child go to Prep?

-To be eligible to enrol in Prep your child must turn 5 by 30 June in the year of attending Prep.
+To be eligible to enroll in Prep your child must turn 5 by 30 June in the year of attending Prep.

-How do I enrol my child in Prep?
+How do I enroll my child in Prep?

 Are there any exceptions to the age limit?

 The Education (General Provision) regulation relating to early entry into Prep was passed in 2006.

 Children who are younger than the prescribed age for Prep may be enrolled in Prep if:

 - they turn 5 years by 31 July in the year of proposed attendance; and

 - the principal is satisfied the child is ready for education in Prep, having regard to their attributes (including ability, aptitude, social and emotional competence, physical development, and level of knowledge and understanding).